Preclinical Imaging Research Laboratory (PIRL)

-PIRL Faculty and Staff
+Faculty and Staff

-Christopher Albanese, PhD
+Christopher Albanese, PhD, Director

-Dr. Albanese is the founder and Director of the PIRL.
+Dr. Albanese is the founder and director of the PIRL and the founder and executive director of the Center for Translational Imaging (CTI).
 He is a tenured Professor in the Departments of Oncology and Pathology and is a full member of the Lombardi Comprehensive Cancer Center.
-Dr. Albanese has over 25 years experience in animal modeling and imaging and has over 170 peer-reviewed publications and has been the principal investigator on many government and foundation grants.
-He has given numerous invited lectures on animal modeling and imaging of human diseases.
-Dr. Albanese acts as an advisor on the experimental design and novel applications for PIRL users and trainees.
+Dr. Albanese has over 25 years experience in animal modeling and imaging; has over 185 peer-reviewed publications; and has been the principal investigator on many government and foundation grants.
+He has given numerous invited lectures on animal modeling and imaging of human diseases and performs peer-reviews for high-end equipment grants.

-Olga Rodriguez, MD, PhD
+Olga Rodriguez, MD, PhD, Co-Director

-Dr. Rodriguez, founder and Co-Director of the PIRL, is an Associate Professor in the Department of Oncology at the Lombardi Comprehensive Cancer Center.
-Dr. Rodriguez advises researchers on the efficient use and potential new applications of imaging technologies, on their experimental approach and design involving small animal imaging and provides the research and development necessary to generate preliminary and pilot data.
+Dr. Rodriguez advises researchers on the efficient use and potential new applications of imaging technologies, on their experimental approach and design involving small animal imaging, and provides the research and development necessary to generate preliminary and pilot data.

-Yichien Lee, PhD
+Yichien Lee, PhD, Manager